ExcellentWish/Project-Portfolio-2-CI/README.md

 The navigation will be in the header, and the header will be on all pages were the user can navigate to different games or home.

 **The header element**
+Using it for navigation to index page and a hamburger menu to link to other pages

 **The navigation**
+Using a hamburger menu
 **The Game Library theme**

-**The information**

-**The Games**
+Used a powerpoint light image as it looks nice and modern **The information**
+The information is the rules for the games.
+Some are self explanatory **The Games**

 ##  1. Rock Paper Scissors